skial/resolve/README.md

 # coerce

-Helpful Types to select functions based on method signatures.
+Types to select functions based on method signatures.

 ### Types